Syd Lieberman – Telling your Family’s Stories

 “Can you really make a living as a storyteller?”

 I hear these questions regularly as I go about my storytelling life.
-Yes, storytelling is the only Read the rest of this entry »
+Yes, storytelling is the only Read more »

 Bio…

 Bobby’s innate ability to read and connect with audiences of all ages makes him one of the country’s premier storytellers.
-Using dynamic movement and vocal effects, he creates vibrant characters who come to Read the rest of this entry »
+Using dynamic movement and vocal effects, he creates vibrant characters who come to Read more »

 I spent an hour talking with my local yellow springs Tale-spinners about how we function as a closed storytelling group.
 We are fairly successful at supporting each other and building on our past successes.
 I think you will enjoy the conversation.